Citation, DOI, disclosures and article data

-Many forms of Cesarean section have been described, but the most popular variation is the low transverse approach following a Pfannenstiel or Joel-Cohen skin entry.
+Many forms of cesarean section have been described, but the most popular variation is the low transverse approach following a Pfannenstiel or Joel-Cohen skin entry.
 Following sharp skin opening, blunt dissection down to the fascia is performed.
-After which, a transverse incision of the fascial layer is done, with a subsequent blunt division of the rectus abdominis muscles and then careful access into the peritoneal cavity.
-This is to reduce the risk of accidental iatrogenic trauma to the proximate organs e.g. bowel, bladder, etc. This dissection is considerably more difficult if pre-existing adhesions are present.
+After this, a transverse incision of the fascial layer is done, with subsequent blunt division of the rectus abdominis muscles and then careful access into the peritoneal cavity.
+This is to reduce the risk of accidental iatrogenic trauma to the proximate organs, e.g. bowel, bladder, etc. This dissection is considerably more difficult if pre-existing adhesions are present.

-Before entry into the uterus, the surgeon assesses the fetal lie, then makes a short low transverse cut through the myometrium.
+Before entry into the uterus, the surgeon assesses the fetal lie, then makes a short, low, transverse cut through the myometrium in the lower uterine segment.
+Thus these procedures are often referred to as a "lower segment cesarean section (LSCS)".
 Occasionally a vertical incision is performed instead, a so-called “classical cesarean incision".
 The baby is delivered using extrinsic uterine pressure, with the attached placenta following.

 After delivery, the myometrium is repaired using a single or double suture layer.
-Next the fascial and skin layers are closed.
-Peritoneum may or may not be closed, but the abdominal wall muscles are usually left divided 1.
+Closure of the fascial and skin layers follows.
+The peritoneum may or may not be closed, but the abdominal wall muscles are usually left divided 1.

 - bladder flap hematoma